coleifer/peewee/docs/peewee/relationships.rst

              .limit(2))

-If no ``backref`` name is specified, Peewee generates one automatically using the pattern ``<lowercase_classname>_set``.
+If no ``backref`` name is specified, Peewee generates one automatically using the pattern ``<lowercase_classname>_set`` (e.g. ``tweet_set``).
 Specifying an explicit ``backref`` is recommended for clarity.

 .. _nplusone:

 The N+1 Problem
 ---------------

-The *N+1 problem* occurs when code issues one query to fetch a list of N rows, then issues one or more additional queries *per row* to fetch related data - N+1 queries in total instead of one or two.
-At small scale this is invisible, but at production scale it can make pages that should take milliseconds take seconds.
+The *N+1 problem* occurs when code issues one query to fetch a list of rows, then issues one or more additional queries *per row* to fetch related data.
+For example, displaying a list of tweets, and then for each tweet issuing an additional query to select their related user:

-Consider printing every tweet alongside its author's username:

 .. code-block:: python

-   # Bad: issues 1 query for tweets + 1 query per tweet for the user.
+   # Bad: issues 1 query for tweets + N queries to get the related users.
    for tweet in Tweet.select():
        print(tweet.user.username, '->', tweet.content)